anilcetined/DIGITAL-OSCILLOSCOPE-DESIGN/README.md

 Raspberry Pi 3A+, LCD screen, and its interface module were used.
-The Spartan-6 FPGA was implemented using VHDL, while data analysis and display interface were implemented on the Raspberry Pi using the Python programming language.
+The Spartan-6 FPGA was implemented using VHDL, while data analysis and display interface were implemented on the Raspberry Pi using the Python programming language.You can directly access VHDL part through "Digital Oscilloscope.zip" folder.